 - Evaluation of the Choose Pharmacy common ailments service

 - Welsh language use survey

 See the schedule for all statistics and research releases.View upcoming calendar »

 Writing to Ministers

-Each Minister’s biographical details page lists the devolved matters for which the Minister has responsibility.
-If matters are not listed there then this means that they are not devolved to Wales and remain the responsibility of the UK Government in London.
+Each Minister’s biographical details page lists the devolved matters for which they have responsibility.
+Non-devolved matters remain the responsibility of the UK Government.